VictorNoxx/noiceControll/README.md

 ```bash
 python noise_monitor_gui.py
 ```
-or run `NoiceControll.exe` if using the Windows release.
+or run `NoiseControl.exe` if using the Windows release.

 ### Command Line Mode
 ```bash